klsdevops/klsdevops/Git/Dot-Git-Explained.md

 **3. Config File**

-          All the configuration set to your repository will be saved here.
+          All the configurations set to your repository will be saved here.
-          Repository specific configuration file.
+          Its a repository specific configuration file.
           These are the repository level configurations.
 They only apply to the specific repository where they are set.

 **4. Object folder**